jemmy512/book-notes/Cpp/inside-the-cpp-object-model.md

         1. It can be used only if all the class members are public.
         2. It can specify only constant expressions (those able to be evaluated at compile time).
         3. Because it is not applied automatically by the compiler, the likelihood of failure to initialize an object is significantly heightened.

 2. Preparing for Inheritance
     1. The compiler, in an optimization, may copy contiguous chucks of one object into another rather than implement a strict memberwise assignment.
     2. The Standard requires implementations to defer the actual synthesis of these nontrivial members until an actual use is encountered.
     3. In general, if your design includes a number of `functions` requiring the definition and `return of a local class object by value`, then it makes good sense to `provide a copy constructor` even if the default memberwise semantics are sufficient.
 Its presence triggers the application of the `NRV optimization`.
+(Copy elision is mandatory since C++17)

 ## 5.2 Object Construction under Inheritance
-1. The general sequence of compiler augmentations is as follows:
+1. The general sequence of **compiler augmentations** is as follows:
     1. The data members initialized `in the member initialization list` have to be entered within the body of the constructor in the order of member declaration.
     2. If a member class object is `not` present in the `member initialization list` but has an associated default constructor, that `default constructor` must be invoked.
     3. Prior to that, if there is a virtual table pointer `vtbl` (or pointers) contained within the class object, i (they) must be initialized with the address of the appropriate virtual table(s).